 Drug and Alcohol Rehab

-Point Breeze, Pennsylvania Drug and Alcohol Rehab Resources
+Toledo, OH Drug and Alcohol Rehab Resources

 Toledo, Ohio is a beautiful city that is steeped in history.
 With a diverse population and a truly unique way of life, it is no wonder that hundreds of thousands of people choose to make Toledo their home.
 Founded in 1833 where the Maumee River feeds into Lake Erie, Toledo was built from a French trading post established nearly two centuries earlier.
 Just four years after its founding, Toledo was officially incorporated as a city.
 In the following decades, Toledo became a hub for transportation and industry, thanks in large part to its prime location on the edge of Lake Erie.